corka149/protocoler/README.md

 > A minimalistic typer for protocols

-A Fast and minimalistic protocol generator built powered by Clap & Rust.
+A Fast and minimalistic protocol generator powered by Rust.
-It can output the protocol in different formats.
+It can output protocols in different formats.

 ## Usage